winglang/wing/docs/docs/03-language-guide/90-reference.md

 ### 4.2 Exports

-Wing currently does not not support exporting symbols from a module.
+Wing currently does not not support exporting symbols from a module - see https://github.com/winglang/wing/issues/129 to track.

 [`▲ top`][top]